ikolomiets/openrndr-game-of-life/README.md

 ![Demo Video](demo.gif)
 _FPS has been reduced to 30 for animated GIF; actual FPS is much higher_

-Application consist of two classes:
+Application consists of two classes:

 * `GameOfLife.kt` implements abstract grid and game's rules
 * `Main.kt` renders evolution of game's initial state using [OPENRNDR](https://openrndr.org) API